Balancing Spectral, Temporal and Spatial Information for EEG-based Alzheimer's Disease Classification: Experiments

 \subsection{Results}

 Figure \ref{fig:results_triangle} shows the accuracy in dependence on the feature configuration.
 While there are three variable parameters, namely the number of features along each dimension, the constraint that the overall number of features is constant reduces the number of free parameters to two.
 We selected the ratio of the number of graph features to the number of time features as one variable, and the number of spectral features as the second, while the accuracy is depicted in colour as an interpolated contour plot.
-The results show that maximising the number of time features yields the lowest accuracy, while maximising the spectral or the graph features perform equally well.
-Interestingly, balanced configurations yield a high accuracy for dataset II, while this is not the case for dataset I.
+The results show that maximising the number of time features yields the lowest accuracy.
+Conversely, maximising spatial features yields comparable accuracy to maximising spectral features, and even an increase of 1.1\,\% on the larger dataset II.
+Interestingly, more balanced configurations result in markedly different performances across the two datasets.

 Figure \ref{fig:results_edge} shows the accuracy along the edge of the triangular configuration space, which includes all configurations for which at least one of the three variables is minimal.
 The accuracy curves of the two datasets are strikingly similar.
 They both depict a large valley for a maximal number of time features, and a small valley for configurations in between maximal graph and maximal spectral features.